‘Bold And The Beautiful’ Spoilers For Tuesday: Liam Begins To Unravel

 Steffy Reprimands Her Ex

 According to The TV Guide, Liam will begin to unravel.
-He loses focus and becomes upset because his guilty feelings are weighing down on him.
+He loses focus and becomes upset because his guilty feelings are weighing on him.
 He may even feel that Hope deserves better than him.

 The Bold and the Beautiful spoilers indicate that the Spencer heir will talk to Steffy.
 He cannot live with a lie hanging over his head.
 Liam’s conscience won’t allow him to do the wrong thing.

 However, Steffy will reprimand and remind him that he also made a vow to her.
 He promised that he wouldn’t say anything.
 He has so much to lose if he confesses.
 Two children’s worlds will come crashing down because of their silly one-night mistake.
-She doesn’t understand why he wants to break his family up because he should know that Hope would never forgive him.
+She doesn’t understand why he wants to break his family up, because he should know that Hope would never forgive him.

 Teasers hint that Hope will hear part of the conversation.
 She will be upset and demand to know what Steffy and Liam have been hiding.
 Will they confess and tell her everything?